 Penland Paper Program

-The studio is very flexible and is particularly well equipped for sheet forming (including Eastern and Western traditions), pulp painting, three-dimensional casting, armatures and moldmaking, sculpture and installation, papercutting, and dying and decoration techniques.
-The range of workshop topics includes, but is not limited to, production sheet forming, Korean paper techniques (jisueng and joomchi), sculpting with handmade paper, plant harvesting and natural dying, Japanese decorative paper techniques, contemporary watermarks, collage and perforation, and folded and kinetic paper sculpture.
+The paper studio is very flexible, but is particularly well equipped for sheet forming (including Eastern and Western traditions), pulp painting, three-dimensional casting, armatures and moldmaking, sculpture and installation, papercutting, and dying and decoration techniques.
+The range of workshop topics includes but is not limited to production sheet forming, Korean paper techniques (jisueng and joomchi), sculpting with handmade paper, plant harvesting and natural dying, Japanese decorative paper techniques, contemporary watermarks, collage and perforation, and folded and kinetic paper sculpture.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include Mary Hark, Frank Brannon, Lee Emma Running, Cynthia Thompson, Peter Sowiski, Melissa Jay Craig, Aimee Lee, Jo Stealey, Matthew Shlian, Lynn Sures, Georgia Deal, Yukari Hayashida, and Leigh Suggs, among many others.
+Recent instructors include Mary Hark, Frank Brannon, Lee Emma Running, Cynthia Thompson, Paul Wong, Akemi Martin, Aimee Lee, Jo Stealey, Matthew Shlian, Lynn Sures, Georgia Deal, Yukari Hayashida, Amy Jacobs, Ann Marie Kennedy, and Leigh Suggs, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe studio designed to accommodate diverse content and working styles.
-There are worktables for each student, wet and dry work areas, separate beater and drying rooms, and outdoor working areas.
+There are work tables for each student, a drying room, a beater room, and covered outdoor work and meeting spaces.

 The paper studio is equipped with the following:

 4 x 6 ft Reina stainless steel vacuum table

 Moulds and deckles ranging from 5.5 x 8.5″ to 32 x 42″